rachel-labri-tipton/the-community-project-frontend/README.md

 ## Wins

-- Registration and login on the front end with a functional logout button.
+- A user is able to register and login on the front end and then logout.
-- Full CRUD functionality on the backend and more CRUD functionality on the front end than in my Project 3.
+- My django backend apps all have CRUD functionality that includes authorization and permissions.
-- I built a fully functioning app that looks good.
+- Using the unDraw images, I built a fully functioning app that looks good.

 ## Challenges
- - Starting the project over halfway through the first week
+ - As I mentioned in the development section, I was getting a lot of errors by day 2 of coding which was super frustrating, so I started the project over halfway through the first project week.

- - Not knowing what I didn't know, for example,  - Understanding how Django REST framework permissions worked out of the box.
-                                                  - Knowing what frameworks or libraries to use: ex. with Quill and Summernote
- - Getting images in the correct format
- - Seeding data
- - Getting the deployed backend and front end to work together and figuring out CORS issues
+ - Understanding how Django framework serializers work was a big challenge, and I enjoyed the workshops offered by our instructor during this project because it helped me and the other students talk through the code of how serializers work.

+ - Not knowing what I didn't know: 1) I researched an implemented a RichTextEditor in my backend that I thought would help me with the Blog Post django app.
+It turned out that this is not compatible with a React frontend.
+I spend a good morning getting it all set up, and then ended up removing it completely later on.
+I then tried the Quill Editor on the front end and read and watched tutorials but couldn't get that to work either.
+2) Django REST framework has an isAuthenticated permissions setting that I thought worked on all API call methods, but it doesn't, and I spent an entire afternoon wondering why my update user function was getting errors.
+This made me realize returning to the documentation when I'm getting permission errors could be the right thing to do.
+I ended up working on this one with my instructor.

+ - Both my backend and front end were deployed to Heroku and Netlify, respectively, before the project deadline, but I ran into CORS issues that blocked my front end from accessing the backend.
+I didn't panic and ran the project from my local host for my presentation and after a couple days of rest was able to appropriately adjust the

 ## Key learnings

 I feel like with each successive project, I find that there are features I work on in the process that don't see the light of day in the deployed front end but it's all par for the course.
+Here are a few things that I learned from this project:

+ - It's totally ok to cut your losses and delete your project and start over.
  - Projects are still a learning experience.
 Our instructor during this project offered mini workshops on features the group was struggling with, and at times I found it frustrating because I wanted to work on my project, but then realized reworking and revisiting certain concepts, like permissions and authorization was a way of going deeper and
  - In one of these workshops we were introduced to TypeScript.
 I didn't end up using this technology
  - Using props in React